The Great British Bake Off series 2: Episode 1: Cakes

-For their first challenge, the bakers were asked to bake 24 cupcakes in two hours.
+For their first challenge, the bakers were asked to bake 24 cupcakes in 2 hours.
 They were allowed to make two different types of cupcakes.
-For the technical challenge, the bakers were asked to bake a Coffee and Walnut Battenburg cake using Mary Berry's recipe in two hours.
+For the technical challenge, the bakers were asked to bake a Coffee and Walnut Battenburg cake using Mary Berry's recipe in 2 hours.
 The cake needed to have the perfect sponge which held its form (perfect symmetry), distinguish flavours, and a smooth exterior.
-For the showstopper, the bakers were asked to bake a chocolate tiered celebration cake with elaborate, multi-layer design in five hours.
+For the showstopper, the bakers were asked to bake a chocolate tiered celebration cake with elaborate, multi-layer design in 5 hours.

-During the Showstopper round, Rob accidentally dropped his cake.

 Episode 2: Tarts

-For the signature bake, the bakers were asked to bake a savory Quiche in 2 hours.
-For the technical challenge, the bakers were asked to bake a Tarte au Citron using Mary's recipe in 1 1/2 hours.
-For the showstopper, the bakers were asked to bake 24 mini sweet tarts.
+For the signature bake, the bakers were asked to bake a savoury quiche in 2 hours.
+For the technical challenge, the bakers were asked to bake a Tarte au Citron using Mary Berry's recipe in 1 1/2 hours.
+For the showstopper, the bakers were asked to bake 24 mini sweet tartlets of two different flavour combinations.